Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 A Little Geography

-Ribeiro is located on the northwestern edge of the province of Ourense and borders the province of Pontevedra to the southwest.
-Its 2,500 hectares of vineyards spread out from the central hub of Ribadavia, and extend to the north, east, and west, hugging the Avia, Miño, and Arnoia river valleys.
+Ribeiro is located in south-central Galicia, on the northwestern edge of the province of Ourense and bordering the province of Pontevedra to the southwest.
+Its 2,500 hectares of vineyards spread out from the central hub of Ribadavia, and extend to the north, south, and west, hugging the Avia, Miño, and Arnoia river valleys.

 Ribeiro’s terrain is marked primarily by the valleys of the Miño, Avia and Arnoia rivers.